Skip to main content

 6 mentions Positive Neutral Negative

-The game offers strong replayability through its rewarding arcade-style scoring, strategic weapon upgrades, and unlockable mini-games.
-However, the lack of achievements and additional extras is noted as a missed opportunity to further enhance replay value.
-Overall, the gameplay loop and unlockable content keep players engaged for multiple playthroughs.
+The game's arcade-style scoring and strategic weapon upgrades provide strong replayability, enhanced by unlockable mini-games and characters.
+However, the absence of achievements and additional extras slightly limits its replay value.
+Overall, the gameplay loop and rewards system keep players engaged for multiple playthroughs.

 • “The arcade-style scoring system makes every fight rewarding and encourages replayability, which was way ahead of its time.”